russelljjarvis/ASU_email/README.md

+# Installation
+Confirm tools exhist, and if not install.

 Scripts for debugging asu email.
 **1** check if mail is installed on your system. try to launch with command `mail` or `mailx` on OSX.
 If its not installed: